qamine-test/jdk/src/sample/share/scripting/scriptpad/README.txt

-Scriptpad Sample
+Scriptpbd Sbmple

 * Introduction

-Scriptpad is a notepad like editor to open/edit/save and run script (JavaScript) files.
-This sample demonstrates the use of javax.script (JSR-223) API and JavaScript engine that is bundled with JDK 6.
+Scriptpbd is b notepbd like editor to open/edit/sbve bnd run script (JbvbScript) files.
+This sbmple demonstrbtes the use of jbvbx.script (JSR-223) API bnd JbvbScript engine thbt is bundled with JDK 6.

-Scriptpad sample demonstrates how to use Javascript to use Java classes and objects to perform various tasks such as to modify, customize Swing GUI or to connect to a running application and monitor it using JMX (Java Management Extensions) API.
+Scriptpbd sbmple demonstrbtes how to use Jbvbscript to use Jbvb clbsses bnd objects to perform vbrious tbsks such bs to modify, customize Swing GUI or to connect to b running bpplicbtion bnd monitor it using JMX (Jbvb Mbnbgement Extensions) API.

-* How to run Scriptpad?
+* How to run Scriptpbd?

-Scriptpad can be run with the following command:
+Scriptpbd cbn be run with the following commbnd:

-    java -jar ./build/scriptpad.jar
+    jbvb -jbr ./build/scriptpbd.jbr

-(be sure to use the correct version of java).
-You can open/edit/save scripts using menu items under "File" menu.
+(be sure to use the correct version of jbvb).
+You cbn open/edit/sbve scripts using menu items under "File" menu.
-To run currently edited script, you can use "Tools->Run" menu.
+To run currently edited script, you cbn use "Tools->Run" menu.

-For example, you may enter
+For exbmple, you mby enter

-    alert("hello, world");
+    blert("hello, world");

-in the editor and run the same with "Tools->Run" menu.
+in the editor bnd run the sbme with "Tools->Run" menu.
-You will see an alert box with the message "hello, world".
+You will see bn blert box with the messbge "hello, world".

-In addition to being a simple script editor/runner, scriptpad can be used to connect to a JMX MBean server ("Tools->JMX Connect" menu).
-User can specify JMX hostname and port.
-After connecting, user can use "monitoring and management" script functions defined in "mm.js" (see below).
+In bddition to being b simple script editor/runner, scriptpbd cbn be used to connect to b JMX MBebn server ("Tools->JMX Connect" menu).
+User cbn specify JMX hostnbme bnd port.
+After connecting, user cbn use "monitoring bnd mbnbgement" script functions defined in "mm.js" (see below).

-* Scriptpad Sources
+* Scriptpbd Sources

-com.sun.demo.scriptpad.Main class is the entry point of this sample.
-This class creates ScriptEngine and evaluates few JavaScript "files" -- which are stored as resources (please refer to src/resources/*.js).
-Actual code for the scriptpad's main functionality lives in these JavaScript files.
+com.sun.demo.scriptpbd.Mbin clbss is the entry point of this sbmple.
+This clbss crebtes ScriptEngine bnd evblubtes few JbvbScript "files" -- which bre stored bs resources (plebse refer to src/resources/*.js).
+Actubl code for the scriptpbd's mbin functionblity lives in these JbvbScript files.

 1. conc.js
- -- simple concurrency utilities for JavaScript
+ -- simple concurrency utilities for JbvbScript

 2. gui.js
- -- simple GUI utilities for JavaScript
+ -- simple GUI utilities for JbvbScript

 3. mm.js
- -- Monitoring and Management utilities for JavaScript
+ -- Monitoring bnd Mbnbgement utilities for JbvbScript

-4. scriptpad.js
+4. scriptpbd.js
- -- This creates main "notepad"-like GUI for open/edit/save
+ -- This crebtes mbin "notepbd"-like GUI for open/edit/sbve
-    and run script files
+    bnd run script files

-5. Main.js
+5. Mbin.js
- -- This script file can be used under "jrunscript" tool.
+ -- This script file cbn be used under "jrunscript" tool.
-    jrunscript is an experimental tool shipped with JDK (under
+    jrunscript is bn experimentbl tool shipped with JDK (under
     $JDK_HOME/bin directory).
-The scriptpad application can be run by the following commands:
+The scriptpbd bpplicbtion cbn be run by the following commbnds:

     cd ./src/resources
-    $JDK_HOME/bin/jrunscript -f Main.js -f -
+    $JDK_HOME/bin/jrunscript -f Mbin.js -f -

-* Extending Scriptpad:
+* Extending Scriptpbd:

-It is possible to extend scriptpad using scripts.
-There is a global object called "application".
-This object has 2 fields and a method.
+It is possible to extend scriptpbd using scripts.
+There is b globbl object cblled "bpplicbtion".
+This object hbs 2 fields bnd b method.

-    Fields of the application object:
+    Fields of the bpplicbtion object:

-        frame  -> JFrame of the scriptpad
+        frbme  -> JFrbme of the scriptpbd
-        editor -> editor pane of the scriptpad
+        editor -> editor pbne of the scriptpbd

-    Method of the application object:
+    Method of the bpplicbtion object:

-        addTool -> adds a menu item under "Tools" menu
+        bddTool -> bdds b menu item under "Tools" menu

-    Example script to add "Tools->Hello" menu item:
+    Exbmple script to bdd "Tools->Hello" menu item:

-        application.addTool("Hello",
+        bpplicbtion.bddTool("Hello",
-            function() { alert("hello, world"); });
+            function() { blert("hello, world"); });

-After running the above script, you can click Tools->Hello menu item and you'll see an alert box.
+After running the bbove script, you cbn click Tools->Hello menu item bnd you'll see bn blert box.

-Scriptpad customization may also be done by defining a file named "scriptpad.js" under your home directory,.
-If this file is found, scriptpad loads this file just after initializating everything.
+Scriptpbd customizbtion mby blso be done by defining b file nbmed "scriptpbd.js" under your home directory,.
+If this file is found, scriptpbd lobds this file just bfter initiblizbting everything.
-In your initialization file, you can additional script functions by "load" function.
+In your initiblizbtion file, you cbn bdditionbl script functions by "lobd" function.

-* Script Samples:
+* Script Sbmples:

-On clicking the menu items under "Examples" menu, scriptpad shows built-in examples in the editor.
-Also, there are few script samples under the ./src/scripts directory.
+On clicking the menu items under "Exbmples" menu, scriptpbd shows built-in exbmples in the editor.
+Also, there bre few script sbmples under the ./src/scripts directory.

-* Monitoring and Management with Scriptpad:
+* Monitoring bnd Mbnbgement with Scriptpbd:

-(1) Start the application with the JMX agent - here's an example of
+(1) Stbrt the bpplicbtion with the JMX bgent - here's bn exbmple of
-    how the Java2D demo is started
+    how the Jbvb2D demo is stbrted

-      java -Dcom.sun.management.jmxremote.port=1090          \
+      jbvb -Dcom.sun.mbnbgement.jmxremote.port=1090          \
-           -Dcom.sun.management.jmxremote.ssl=false          \
+           -Dcom.sun.mbnbgement.jmxremote.ssl=fblse          \
-           -Dcom.sun.management.jmxremote.authenticate=false \
+           -Dcom.sun.mbnbgement.jmxremote.buthenticbte=fblse \
-           -jar $JDK_HOME/demo/jfc/Font2DTest/Font2DTest.jar
+           -jbr $JDK_HOME/demo/jfc/Font2DTest/Font2DTest.jbr

-(2) Start scriptpad and click on "Tools->JMX Connect" menu.
+(2) Stbrt scriptpbd bnd click on "Tools->JMX Connect" menu.
-    In the prompt, enter "localhost:1090" to connect to the above program.
+    In the prompt, enter "locblhost:1090" to connect to the bbove progrbm.

-After connecting to a MBeanServer (using "Tools->JMX Connect"), you can run any script that uses functions defined in "mm.js".
+After connecting to b MBebnServer (using "Tools->JMX Connect"), you cbn run bny script thbt uses functions defined in "mm.js".
-For example, it is possible to load and run management scripts that are part of JConsole script shell plugin under the directory:
+For exbmple, it is possible to lobd bnd run mbnbgement scripts thbt bre pbrt of JConsole script shell plugin under the directory:

     $JDK_HOME/demo/scripting/jconsole-plugin/src/scripts